There are two federally mandated deadlines that are impacted by delays in releasing data:

 These states’ constitutions direct that redistricting be undertaken in the next session after the delivery of census data, rather than when the census is taken.

-In preparation for the 2022 general election, all these states would need to prepare districts in time for candidate filing dates prior to 2022 primary elections.
+In preparation for the 2022 general election, these states would need to prepare districts in time for candidate filing dates prior to 2022 primary elections.
 These deadlines are typically in the spring of even-numbered years.

 Pennsylvania’s legislature can meet year-round and could address redistricting in the fall of 2021.

-The other states could redistrict in 2022, rather than as expected in 2021, or hold a special session in the fall of 2021.
+The other states could redistrict in 2022, rather than as expected in 2021, or hold special sessions in the fall of 2021.

 Texas’ legislature is biennial and does not have a regularly scheduled session in 2022, so the next regular session after census data is released would be in 2023.
 A special session may be a solution.

 States With Other Deadlines

-- Missouri’s legislative redistricting deadline is based on when census data is six months after the date of the appointment of commission members (Mo.
-Const.
-Art.
-III, § 2, Mo.
-Const.
-Art.
+- Missouri’s legislative redistricting deadline is based on when census data is delivered.
+Within six months after the appointment of the Senate Redistricting Commission and House Redistricting Commission, those commissions shall file a final statement of the numbers and the boundaries of the district (Mo.
+Const., Art.
+III, 2; Mo.
+Const., Art.
 III, § 7).

 - Hawaii’s deadline is based on the date its commission members are certified; in effect, this would be September 2021 (HRS Const., Art.
 IV, 2).